derrick12/portfolio-page/README.md

-# {Portfolio Page Website}
+# Portfolio Page Website
-#### {This website is an online portfolio of my education, job experiences, my passions and interests among others.
-It contains links to my previous websites I have worked on.}, {Date of current version}
+#### This website is an online portfolio of my education, job experiences, my passions and interests among others.
+It contains links to my previous websites I have worked on., 3rd August 2018.
 #### By Derrick Kariuki.
 ## Description
-{This website is an online portfolio of my education, job experiences, my passions and interests among others.
+This website is an online portfolio of my education, job experiences, my passions and interests among others.
 It contains links to my previous websites I have worked on.
-I have built the website using HTML and used CSS for styling of the website.}
+I have built the website using HTML and used CSS for styling of the website.
 ## Setup/Installation Requirements
 * In order to display locally the website you will need to have both Git and a working browser preferably a chrome browser installed in your computer.
 * Clone or download the website url from my github account locally